summerginger/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-This project analyzes Amazon Vine program and determines if there is a bias toward favorable reviews from Vine members.
 ## Overview of the analysis
 The project analyzes Amazon Vine program and determines if there is a bias toward favorable reviews from Vine members.
 ### The purpose